 Queer digital product designer focusing on accessibility and fighting for a more inclusive web.
 Occasionally speaker.
 My inner-self is a raccoon.
+They/them.

-Follow friends and discover new ones.
-Publish anything you want: links, pictures, text, video.
-This server is run by the main developers of the Mastodon project.
-Everyone is welcome as long as you follow our code of conduct!
+Server run by the main developers of the project It is not focused on any particular niche interest - everyone is welcome as long as you follow our code of conduct!